Our quality standards

 In 2022 Cardiff University became the first UK university to achieve compliance with this standard.

 Living Wage Employer

-Agreeing to be a Living Wage employer means that everyone working at Cardiff University, regardless of whether they are University employees or employed by third-party contractors and suppliers, receives the Living Wage as recognized by the Living Wage Foundation.
+Agreeing to be a Living Wage employer means that everyone working at Cardiff University, regardless of whether they are our employees or employed by third-party contractors and suppliers, receives the Living Wage as recognised by the Living Wage Foundation.

 The Living Wage, which is paid voluntarily, is independently-calculated each year and based on the cost of living.